Chappell Group

 Utilising Molecular Clamp technology to research and develop vaccines

-The Chappell Group, led by Group Leader Professor Keith Chappell, is primarily focused on the research and development of vaccines for medically important viruses utilising Molecular Clamp technology.
+The Chappell Group, led by Group Leader Professor Keith Chappell, is primarily focused on research and development of vaccines for medically important viruses utilising Molecular Clamp technology.

 Research Areas